lorin/resilience-engineering/intro.md

 Woods uses the term **robustness** to refer to systems that are designed to effectively handle known failure modes.

-Resilience, on the other hand, describes how well the system can handle troubles that were not foreseeable by the designer.
+**Resilience**, on the other hand, describes how well the system can handle troubles that were not foreseeable by the designer.
 You can think of robustness as being able to deal well with *known unknowns*, and resilience as being able to deal well with *unknown unknowns*.